chan-labsite/SC-Track/readme.md

 Linux/Macos: pip3 install SC-Track

-For details on dependencies, you can view https://github.com/chan-labsite/SC-Track/blob/master/requirements.txt
+For details on dependencies, you can view https://github.com/chan-labsite/SC-Track/blob/master/requirements.txt Due to file size constraints, the 'example' folder is not included in the package when installing from pypi.
+Please download the folder from our GitHub repository.
 ```

 -   Note： On `Windows`, the required package `pylibtiff` cannot be installed directly by pip.
 Please use the following command instead: